STDs/STIs pose special risks for pregnant women and their infants.

-STD/STI testing as a part of good prenatal care can determine if an expectant mother or her sexual partner has an infection that can be cured with drug treatment.
-Early treatment decreases the chances that the infant will contract the disease.2 While not all STDs/STIs can be cured, steps can be taken by the mother and her health care provider to protect her infant.
+STD/STI testing as a part of prenatal care can determine if an expectant mother or her sexual partner has an infection that can be cured with drug treatment.
+Early treatment decreases the chances that the infant will contract the disease.2 While not all STDs/STIs can be cured, the mother and her health care provider can take steps to protect her and her infant.

 STDs/STIs during pregnancy can also cause2: